yanivsultan/Airbnb-Clone/README.md

-Simple Airbnb clone built with React & firebase, this project is mainly Front-End.
+Simple Airbnb clone built with React & firebase, this project is Front-End only.
 * firebase has been used for hosting purposes only.

 Project images: